lonyty/MachineLearning/README.md

-# Group Project in Introduction to Machine Learning BOEC0385 at UZH
+# Group Project in Introduction to Machine Learning

 Feeding a supervised machine learning model with financial indicators to predict a hold, sell or buy classification compared to the S&P 500 as a benchmark.